 What Skills Do You Need To Work As A First Assistant Director?

-First Assistant Director or 1st AD is a job in the film industry that is responsible for the smooth running of a movie set, and the safety of the cast and crew.
 The assistant director’s day-to-day responsibilities include, but are not limited to, scheduling the day’s shoots, arranging transportation and travel, taking care of logistical details.

 Description:A first assistant director (1st AD) is someone who organizes and schedules the daily operations involved in making a movie or television show.
 Most of these people have experience as an assistant director.

 An assistant director’s responsibilities include keeping track of talent, equipment and props; organizing production meetings; communicating with department heads; overseeing aspects of production such as lighting, sound, costuming and makeup; monitoring budgets; booking filming locations; supervising transportation; dealing with personnel; handling paperwork such as call sheets and budgets;

 supervising equipment shipment and storage; ensuring that filming goes according to schedule; performing background checks on crew members; ordering supplies and parts for equipment maintenance; recruiting additional crew members if needed; and overseeing auditions.